torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

    injections on SMT systems (STIBP).
 In other words, Intel eIBRS enables STIBP, too.

-   AMD Automatic IBRS does not protect userspace, and Legacy IBRS systems clear the IBRS bit on exit to userspace, therefore both explicitly enable STIBP.
+   AMD Automatic IBRS does analt protect userspace, and Legacy IBRS systems clear the IBRS bit on exit to userspace, therefore both explicitly enable STIBP.

    The retpoline mitigation is turned on by default on vulnerable